moredip/mdevcon-workshop/README.md

 This repo contains a sample iOS app plus tests.
 It accompanies the Mobile Acceptance Testing tutorial at [mdevcon 2013](http://mdevcon.com)

+Because we'll be testing an iOS application you will need a mac laptop ***with XCode and [XCode command-line tools](http://stackoverflow.com/questions/9329243/xcode-4-4-command-line-tools) installed***.

+We'll be using the ruby programming language plus a tool called Frank to automate this sample application.
+It is strongly recommended that you use a system like [rvm](https://rvm.io/rvm/install/) or [rbenv](https://github.com/sstephenson/rbenv/#installation)  to manage the ruby setup on your laptop.
+While OS X does come with a default ruby configuration it has some issues which make it a bit harder to use.
+Both rvm and rbenv are fairly easy to setup.
+For an even simpler option you can use the [Rails Installer](http://railsinstaller.org/).
+This will set you up with rvm (along with a bunch of other useful tools).

 Setup Instructions
 =====

-Because we'll be testing an iOS application you will need a mac laptop ***with XCode and [XCode command-line tools](http://stackoverflow.com/questions/9329243/xcode-4-4-command-line-tools) installed***.

 These instructions assume basic familiarity with the terminal.